 After southern treason in defense of slavery was crushed, not only was the southern elite stripped of their capital, but the states themselves were a physical and financial wreck, often run through over and over again by four years of battles and marches.
 Such was the case in Tennessee.
 Other than Virginia, no southern state suffered more damage.
 The state had no money.
 But the Reconstruction government there did have prisoners.
 Without the ability to even pay to keep prisoners, in 1866, Tennessee began renting their convicts out to coal companies in exchange for the companies paying for their board.
 The irony of unpaid prison labor in the wake of the Thirteenth Amendment is rich, but that amendment did make an exception for prisoners and that loophole has been blown wide open ever since.
 Tennessee was not the only state that did this.
 For instance, also in 1866, Virginia’s prisons began a similar program for railroad companies and among the convicts sent to his death this way was a young black soldier from New Jersey railroaded into prison named John Henry, who would become a mythical legend in American culture.

 By 1871, Tennessee was leasing its convicts to the Tennessee Coal, Iron, and Railway Company (TCI), which subcontracted the prisoners to small coal mines.
 This immediately created dissatisfaction from free laboring coal miners, but there was not too much organized action against it in the early years.
-During the 1870s, Coal Creek, in Anderson County (named after this individual recent profiled in the internet’s least important series), on the Cumberland Plateau, became the state’s coal center.
+During the 1870s, Coal Creek, in Anderson County, on the Cumberland Plateau, became the state’s coal center.
 By the 1880s, miners, locked out of the profits the coal companies raked in on their unfree labor, began seriously organizing.

 Ultimately, it was the rise of the Farmers’ Alliance, the state organizations that would lead to the Populist Party, that gave miners the organization they needed to resist unfree competition.
 The Tennessee Farmers Alliance and their allies in the fading but still locally relevant Knights of Labor elected several supporters to the state legislature, as well as a new governor.
 Feeling emboldened, it next made direct demands on the coal mines, including the end of the use of company scrip and that miners could use their own checkweighmen, which were the people who weighed the coal and determined how much the miner would get paid.
 In fact, both of these things were already mandated by state law but ignored by the owners.
 In the face of new pressure, most agreed, but the Tennessee Coal Mining Company, operating a mine on Coal Creek, near Briceville, refused and moreover, tried to force miners to sign a locked-in 2 year contract that gave them none of these things.
 When they refused, TCMC shut the mine and reopened it on July 5 with state prisoners contracted through TCI.
 It then tore down company housing, kicking out residents, to build a new stockade for the convict laborers.